Difference Between Sale and Agreement to Sell A Complete Guide

 Example

-If Mr. Sharma agrees to sell his plot to Ms. Gupta for ₹30 lakhs and they sign an agreement to sell with a clause that the final sale deed will be executed after loan approval—this is an agreement to sell.
+If Mr. Sharma agrees to sell his plot to Ms. Gupta for ₹30 lakhs, and they sign an agreement to sell, the contract stipulates that they will execute the final sale deed only after loan approval.
+Thus, this arrangement represents an agreement to sell, where the transfer of ownership depends on fulfilling the specified condition.

 Key Differences Between Sale and Agreement to Sell